Gavin-OP/stat4012-group-project/README.md

 Our neural network model will start from univariate CNN with the return be the feature.
 Multivariate CNN model will be developed by combining features such as `Volume` after change the data shape.
 We also want to build a univariate LSTM model based on with previous returns as input to predict the `Open` price for the next few days.

-For CNN model, we will try different hyperparameters# of layer, optimizer, hyperparameters.
+For each model, we will try different hyperparameters to find the model with the best performance, including number of layers, number of neurons in each layer, batch size, activation function, optimizer.
+Unnecessary nodes will also be pruned to improve the models.

-1. Prune unnecessary nodes

 ### Model Training

+Train the models by backpropagation to minimize the loss function.

 ### Model Comparison

 Models using algorithms CNN, LSTM and Random Forest will be tested on the testing set respectively.
 We will conduct hypothesis tests following Diebold and Mariano (1995) and Giacomini and White (2006) to examine the relative predictive ability of different models.
-Accuracy, precision, recall, F1 score and ROC will be used to measure the performance of each model.
+Accuracy, precision, recall, F1 score, MSE and ROC will be used to measure the performance of each model.

+### To do

+- How to decide the number of layers and neurons in each layer?[^2]

 ## References